- Academic Affairs

 The Center for Community-Based Engagement and Learning (CBEL) was established to coordinate, guide, and enhance opportunities for community-based student engagement, scholarship, service, and learning to improve the health and welfare of the West Baltimore community.
 The center has provided grants to faculty and students to support pilot research to advance community-based service, learning, and scholarship conducted in partnership with communities surrounding UMB and launched the inaugural Faculty Fellows Program, a Universitywide program consisting of faculty from the six professional schools who lead community engagement across the campus.

-The Office of Community Engagement (OCE) serves as UMB’s liaison to communities across the state of Maryland on behalf of the Office of the President, with a focus on communities in West Baltimore that border the UMB campus.
+The Community Engagement (OCE) serves as UMB’s liaison to communities across the state of Maryland on behalf of the Office of the President, with a focus on communities in West Baltimore that border the UMB campus.
 OCE develops and nurtures Universitywide partnerships with external stakeholders, including K-12 public schools, community organizations, nonprofits, and local businesses.
 OCE also assists UMB’s professional schools with the coordination of community engagement initiatives and coordinates faculty, staff, and student volunteer and service-learning initiatives to respond to needs identified by community partners.
 OCE also currently hosts “Community Computing” every Tuesday and Friday afternoon in 2016, from 2 p.m. to 5 p.m., for individuals in the community to use the computer lab for job search, resume writing, and internet research free of charge.

 The University of Maryland Francis King Carey School of Law sponsors a variety of public service initiatives, including the Clinical Law Program (the Community Justice Initiative, the Immigration Clinic, JustAdvice, and the Law and Social Work Services Program) and the Maryland Intellectual Property Legal Resource Center.